jsummers/imageworsener/readme.txt

  -nocslabel
    Do not write a colorspace label to the output image file (if applicable).
    This does not affect the image processing.
-   May be be useful for dealing with defective web browsers (I'm looking at *you*, Firefox) that display sRGB image colors differently than they display sRGB CSS/HTML colors.
+   May be useful for dealing with defective web browsers (I'm looking at *you*, Firefox) that display sRGB image colors differently than they display sRGB CSS/HTML colors.